 These are all common mistakes that any Google search can fix, but from my point of view, the worst bird feeding mistakes are the ones that threaten a bird’s health.

-If you’re a new birder, avoiding these three mistakes will help ensure you keep your birds healthy and encourage them to be frequent visitors to your back yard.
+If you’re a new birder, avoiding these three mistakes will help ensure you keep your small birds healthy and encourage them to be frequent visitors to your back yard.

 Mistake #1: Not Cleaning Your Feeders and Baths